Spring roll: Indonesia, Malaysia, Myanmar, the Philippines, Thailand, and Singapore

-In Cambodia, it is called nem jien.
-It requires almost the same ingredients as the other recipes from its neighbouring countries but Cambodians also use vermicelli noodles and taro root or daikon radish.
-Cambodians also make their own tangy dipping sauce to dip the spring rolls in.
+Cambodia

+Cambodian fried spring rolls are called chai yor (ចៃយ៉) or naem chien (ណែមចៀន).
+Despite originating in the Chinese Cambodian community, fried spring rolls have spread throughout the country.
+They are different from Chinese spring rolls with their filling often not being cooked before frying, making Cambodian spring rolls lighter.
+Also, fish sauce is usually used in the filling, instead of oyster or soy sauce, and Cambodian spring rolls, if not reheated, are fried only once.

 Vietnam

-The fried version with minced pork is called imperial rolls or chả giò (southern Vietnam), nem cuốn, chả cuốn or Nem rán (northern Vietnam).
-They are often called "egg rolls" in Western countries, which is a misnomer.
-Central Vietnam has its own version of a fried roll called “ram”.
-Ram is always made from whole shell-on shrimp or chopped de-shelled shrimp and some green onions, wrapped in rice paper and deep fried.
-Like most speciality food items from central Vietnam, Ram is not widely available in Vietnamese restaurants overseas.
+The fried version with minced pork or chicken is called imperial rolls or chả giò (southern Vietnam), nem cuốn, chả cuốn or Nem rán (northern Vietnam).
+They are often called "egg rolls" and "spring rolls" in Western countries, which is a misnomer.
+Central Vietnam has its own version of a fried roll called "ram".
+Ram is always made from whole shell-on shrimp or chopped de-shelled shrimp and some green onions, wrapped in rice paper wrappers and deep fried.
+Like most speciality food items from central Vietnam, ram is not widely available in Vietnamese restaurants overseas.

 A Vietnamese imperial roll is different from a Chinese spring roll in that it is typically smaller and contains ground or chopped meats/seafood such as pork, crab, shrimp, chicken, taro or cassava, glass noodles, wood-ear fungi or oyster mushrooms, and shredded carrots.
 Rice paper is traditionally used as wrappers.
-However, several Vietnamese restaurants in Western countries may use Chinese spring roll wrappers due to the unavailability of rice paper or ease of use.
+However, several Vietnamese restaurants in Western countries may use egg spring roll wrappers due to the unavailability of rice paper or ease of use.

-Spring rolls or summer rolls are a Vietnamese delicacy known as “gỏi cuốn”.
+Rice paper rolls or summer rolls are a Vietnamese delicacy known as "gỏi cuốn" or "nem cuốn".
 Depending on the region, salad rolls were made differently.
-Some vegetarian families make vegetarian spring rolls rather than meat spring rolls.
+Some vegetarian families make vegetarian rice paper rolls rather than meat rice paper rolls.
 However, the typical ingredients include slivers of cooked pork (most often cha pork sausages), shrimp, sometimes chicken or tofu, fresh herbs like basil or cilantro, lettuce, cucumbers, sometimes fresh garlic, chives, rice vermicelli, all wrapped in moistened rice paper.
-A typical “gỏi cuốn” may only contain boiled pork, boiled rice noodles, cucumber, carrot and herbs.
-Fresh Vietnamese spring rolls can be made at home or found at Vietnamese restaurants and some grocery stores.
+A typical "gỏi cuốn" may only contain boiled pork, boiled rice noodles, cucumber, carrot and herbs.
+Fresh Vietnamese rice paper rolls can be made at home or found at Vietnamese restaurants and some grocery stores.
 They are served at room temperature with dipping sauce.
 Nước chấm, tương xào, or a hoisin peanut sauce are all common dipping sauces.
 A typical hoisin dipping sauce includes chilli, hoisin sauce, peanut butter and sugar.
 A standard "nước mắm pha" (nước chấm) dipping sauce is composed of fish sauce, lime, garlic, sugar, and chillies or simply fish sauce, sugar and vinegar.